Collecting Hazardous Material

-Some of these investigations attempted to designate toxicity levels in asbestos, and concluded that Chrysolite, the serpentine asbestos category, is by far the poorest in terms of danger to health.
+Some of these studies attempted to designate toxicity levels in asbestos, and concluded that Chrysolite, the serpentine asbestos category, is by far the worst in terms of threat to health.

 Types of Asbestos

-There are six varieties of asbestos, which come under either the amphibole or serpentine mineral families, which are:
+There are six kinds of asbestos, which come under either the amphibole or serpentine mineral families, which are:

 - Chrysotile (White Asbestos)